-100 Department Algebra 3-0-3 graphs, models lines the concepts and principles of algebra, deal , functions, and other aspects to develop a stron ots and principles in the student.
-Prerequisite: None ig understanding of МТН 110 Principles of Statistics 3-0-3 descript tendenc ive and i to elementary descriptive and inferential statist nferential statistics, describing and organizing data, measures of central random spread, probability, conditional probability, discress and their probability distributions, inferential stat random MTH
+МТН 100 Department Algebra 3-0-3 graphs, This course outlines the concepts and principles of algebra, dealing with equations, graphs, models, functions, and other aspects to develop a strong understanding of algebraic concepts and principles in the student.
+Prerequisite: None МТН 110 Principles of Statistics 3-0-3 descript tendenc ive and i y and s n to elementary descriptive and inferential statist inferential statistics, describing and organizing data, spread, probability, conditional probability, discre es and their probability distributions, inferential stat measures of central ete and continuous MTH 120 Business Calculus 3-0-3 social s and ant of basic MTH120Business Calculus3-0-3This course is an introduction to the uses of calculus in business, economics, and the social sciences.
+Some of the topics covered are curve sketching, exponential growth and anti-derivatives.
+This course is designed to give students a sound understanding of basic concepts of calculus and to give them the knowledge and skills to apply a variety of techniques to practical situations.
+Prerequisite: MTH 100